 So now it does not matter when the JQL configuration was created.
 The users will be able to find all the issues that match the JQL configuration.

 With this release, you will also be able to add the aggregation functions to the formula column type.

 – Column ‘Hour rate’ (integer) and ‘Worked hours’ (number)

-– Column ‘Salary’ has a formula column type that calculates first and the second column values
+– Column ‘Salary’ has a formula column type that calculates the first and the second column values

-You will be able to get the summary result of all values in column Salary in the very bottom of the column.
+You will be able to get the summary result of all values in column Salary at the very bottom of the column.